 Unfavorable changes in any of these general industry conditions could negatively affect demand for our services.
 As the regulatory regime is relatively new and evolving, and the interpretation and enforcement of related laws and regulations are subject to significant uncertainties, it results in difficulties in determining whether our existing practices may be interpreted to violate any applicable laws and regulations, and any such violation could materially and adversely affect our business, financial condition and results of operation.
 See "Risk Factors-Risks Relating to Our Business and Industry-The laws and regulations governing online individual finance industry in China are developing and evolving and subject to changes.
-If we fail to comply with existing and future applicable laws, regulations or requirements of local regulatory authorities, our business, financial condition and results of operations.
+If we fail to comply with existing and future applicable laws, regulations or requirements of local regulatory authorities, our business, financial condition and results of operations would be materially and adversely affected" for more information.